Chart Color Schemes

 Northcote - East displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Northcote - East's dwelling structures, as per the latest Census, consisted of 53.1% houses and 46.9% other dwellings (semi-detached, apartments, 'other' dwellings).
+Northcote - East's dwelling structure, as per the latest Census, consisted of 53.1% houses and 46.9% other dwellings (semi-detached, apartments, 'other' dwellings).
 This compares to Melbourne metro's 50.4% houses and 49.6% other dwellings.
-Home ownership in Northcote - East was at 31.5%, with mortgaged dwellings at 30.8% and rented ones at 37.7%.
-The median monthly mortgage repayment in the area was $2,427, higher than Melbourne metro's average of $2,300.
+Home ownership in Northcote - East stood at 31.5%, with the rest being mortgaged (30.8%) or rented (37.7%).
+The median monthly mortgage repayment was $2,427, higher than Melbourne metro's average of $2,300.
 The median weekly rent figure was $461, compared to Melbourne metro's $421.
-Nationally, Northcote - East's mortgage repayments were significantly higher at $2,427 compared to the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Nationally, Northcote - East's mortgage repayments were significantly higher at $2,427 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing